-Your US Naturalization Certificate helps prove that you are a naturalized citizen of the US.
-There are many reasons why you may need your US Naturalization Certificate.
-For example, if you are sponsoring a family member for a green card or if you are running for office or applying for a passport, you may need your Naturalization Certificate to prove your status as a US citizen.
-If you have lost your Naturalization Certificate or if it has become damaged, you will not lose your status; you will still be a US citizen.
+Your U.S. Naturalization Certificate helps prove that you are a naturalized citizen of the U.S. There are many reasons why you may need your U.S. Naturalization Certificate.
+For example, if you are sponsoring a family member for a green card or if you are running for office or applying for a U.S. passport, you may need your Naturalization Certificate to prove your status as a U.S. citizen.
+If you have lost your Naturalization Certificate or if it is damaged, you will not lose your status; you will still be a US citizen.
 However, proving your status will be more challenging until you get your certificate replaced.

-1) Get a copy of the form and instructions.
+Get a copy of the form and instructions.
 You can do this by visiting the USCIS website.
 Review the form carefully and read the instructions through before you start filling out the form.

-2) Fill out the personal biographical information required on the form, including information about where you received your Naturalization Certificate originally.
+Fill out the personal biographical information required on the form, including information about where you received your Naturalization Certificate originally.
 If you have a copy of your Naturalization Certificate, include this with your form.
 If you do not have a copy handy, you can still file Form N-565 without the copy.

-3) Get two photos taken and include them with your application.
+Get two photos taken and include them with your application.
 You will need two passport-style photos.
 Visit a local photo store or an establishment that regularly takes passport photos.
-Before including the photos with your application, write your name and your Alien Number on the back of each picture.
+Before including the photos with your application, write your name and your Alien Registration Number on the back of each picture.
 However, be careful not to press so hard that you damage the front of the photo.

 Write a check for the filing fee.
 Currently, the fee is $555 and you must make your check to the “Department of Homeland Security”.
 You can also pay with a money order.
 If you are filing the form at a USCIS Lockbox facility, you can file Form G-1450, Authorization for Credit Card Transactions and pay the fee with your credit card.
 However, it is wise to confirm what the current fees are before writing your check.
 You can find information on the filing fee on the form instructions page.